smXplorer/AlliGator/docs/source/alligator-settings-window.rst

         of its pixel and those of its neighbors., the weights decreasing linearly from 1 away from the center (to zero for the pixels outside the kernel dimension).
-      + *Gaussian*: each phasor is replaced by a weighted average ofthe phasor of its pixel and those of its neighbors., the weights decreasing according to a Gaussian width :math:`\sigma = Bin/6` from 1 away from the center.
+      + *Gaussian*: each phasor is replaced by a weighted average of the phasor of its pixel and those of its neighbors., the weights decreasing according to a Gaussian width :math:`\sigma = Bin/6` from 1 away from the center.